 Here’s a visual diagram from the research that shows the correlation between side swimming and high nitrate levels in the water:

-In fact, if a fish has swim bladder issues, it’s a really strong sign that Nitrate poisoning is on the way.
+In fact, if a fish has swim bladder issues, it’s a strong sign that Nitrate poisoning is on the way.

 Long-term exposure to nitrate levels of even 20 ppm (parts per million) can cause this.

 Note that using a liquid water test kit is somewhat mandatory when accurately assessing the water’s parameters in your aquarium.
 Test strips can be quite off and only give a crude estimation of the actual Nitrate levels in the fish tank.
-Make sure to use a liquid test that has been proven to take accurate measurements.
-I can recommend using this or a similar one as it has done well by me so far.
+Make sure to use a liquid test proven to take accurate measurements.
+I recommend using this or a similar one as it has done well for me so far.

 Anyway, after constipation, nitrate intoxication is the second most common reason for sideways or upside-down swimming in fish.

-To treat SBD in this scenario perform change up to 40% of the aquarium water over the course of a day, depending on the level of Nitrate.
+To treat SBD in this scenario perform a change of up to 40% of the aquarium water over the course of a day, depending on the level of Nitrate.
 You’ll want to bring them down to about 15 ppm or less.
 To avoid causing further chemical shock to the fish only remove 5% to 10% of aquarium water per hour.
-Relocate the ill fish to a larger tank as soon as you can afford it.
+Relocate the ill fish to a larger tank as soon as possible.

-If you can’t provide more gallons of water, then be consistent with the water changes or learn about ways to permanently keep the Nitrate at safe levels.
+If you can’t provide more gallons of water, be consistent with the water changes or learn how to permanently keep the Nitrate at safe levels.

 Nitrate-causing gunk can also build up in the aquarium’s filter, so change/rinse it as needed.

-If your fish experiences upside-down swimming after a water change, this can be a good sign of environmental stress.
+If your fish experiences upside-down swimming after a water change, this may be a sign of environmental stress.

 Sometimes after a huge water change that’s done at once (40% to 50%), the fish will start to breathe heavily and swim upside-down.

-Even if it’s only one fish displaying the symptoms, it’s a strong confirmation of stress.
+Even if only one fish displays the symptoms, it’s a strong confirmation of stress.

 Osmoregulation is the ability of a fish to maintain osmotic pressure in its body fluids.
 An imbalance in that pressure could cause swollen organs and a malfunctioning swim bladder in aquarium fish.